Human Hibachi

 Human Hibachi is a 2019 American found footage horror film, written and directed by Mario Cerrito.
 It was selected by the New Jersey Horror Con and Film Festival and Philadelphia Independent Film Festival.
 The movie went on to win 2021 best feature film at the New Jersey Horror Con and Film Festival.
+The film has garnered a cult following and has been referred to as a modern day cult classic.